pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 With that in mind, we can move the optimization matrix constant into initialization stage and truncate the optimization matrix to shorten the calculation time.
 The MPC algorithm then can be described as:
 ![MPC Optimized Naive algorithm](Kalkulasi_optimized.png "Kalkulasi_optimized.png")

-## The third implementation description: The numerically robust version
+## The third implementation description: The Numerically Robust Version
 From the numerical analysis point of view, the first & second implementation can be bad because of 2 facts:
 1. Inverting the `H` matrix (using Gauss-Jordan like in above implementation) is bad.
 We need to change the inversion operation using mathematically equivalent operation (I use QR decomposition here).